jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2) The social worker—
   (a) is entitled to have another medical practitioner, chosen by him or her, attend the examination as an observer; and (b) whether or not a medical practitioner chosen by him or her attends, is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
-(3) The medical practitioner who examines the social worker must, as soon as reasonably practicable after the examination, give the Registrar a written report on the social worker's mental and physical condition (so far as it affects his or her ability to practise social work satisfactorily).
+(3) The medical practitioner who examines the social worker must, as soon as reasonably practicable after the examination, give the Registrar a written report on the social worker's mental and physical condition (so far as it affects his or her ability to practise satisfactorily as a social worker).
 (4) Promptly after receiving the report, the Registrar must— (a) put it before the Board; and
   (b) send a copy to the social worker.

-### 57 Restrictions may be imposed because of condition
+### 57 Conditions may be imposed because of condition
-(1) Subsection (2) applies if a registered social worker has been given a notice under section 55, and— (a) either—
+(1) Subsection (2) applies if a social worker has been given a notice under section 55, and— (a) either—
     (i) the social worker submitted himself or herself for examination as required by the notice, and the Registrar has received a written report on the social worker's mental and physical condition from the medical practitioner named in it; or
     (ii) the social worker did not submit himself or herself for examination as required by the notice; and